mpdf/mpdf.github.io/paging/using-page.md

 # Supported CSS selectors

-The CSS <code>@page</code> selector is partially supported in mPDF with the following properties:
+The CSS `@page` selector is partially supported in mPDF with the following properties:

 {% highlight css %}
 @page {